 The core event the next day was opened by Josip T. Tomasevic, Chief Procurement Officer of the AGCO Group.
 In his opening speech, the host immediately outlined the major issues facing the agricultural industry: the 10 billion people who will need to be fed by agriculture in 2050, CO2 emissions and the associated climate change, price pressures – and the increasing consumer demand for organic farming and sustainable food.
 He emphasized the importance of smart farming with networked components and artificial intelligence, for example in the autonomous control of agricultural equipment.

 He established the link to an automotive conference whose trend topics also apply to the agricultural sector:

-Risk management, especially with regard to the globally networked supply chains
+- Risk management, especially with regard to the globally connected supply chains

 Partnerships gain in importance